darcamo/darcamo.github.com/_posts/2014-08-07-using_latex_equations_in_jekyll.md

 MathJax.Ajax.loadComplete("{{ site.baseurl }}/public/javascripts/mymathjaxdefs.js");
 ```

-Again, replace `SITEBASEURL` with the correct jekyll variable for
+Again, replace `SITEBASEURL` with the correct Jekyll variable for
 that.
 Although I'm not sure if this last line is important.
 I tried to be
 consistent with that was in the original local.js file, from MathJax.